 I took up golf at the tender age of 46.
-My department was having a tournament and they needed bodies to fill up open slots.
+My department at Rocketdyne was having a tournament and they needed bodies to fill up open slots.
 After a significant amount of badgering, I agreed to participate.
 To be fair, I had been introduced to golf when I was fifteen.
 My father had taken it up and he wanted me to enjoy it as he did.
 Unfortunately, he also wanted me to be right-handed.
 I’m not.
 He insisted I would be better off golfing right-handed and I tried, but it wasn’t to be.
 I felt incredibly awkward and didn’t want to put up with what I perceived to be an inordinately difficult effort to make the switch.

 Couple that with the belief (this was back in 1962) that golf was primarily for old farts, and a strong desire to spend time surfing, and I didn’t last long at all.
 I guess, then, it’s not entirely correct to say I took it up at 46, despite the intervening 31 years before I handled a golf club again.
 Regardless, I played in the company tournament and spent a little time on the driving range and practice green in preparation.
 I was hooked—big time!